ska-sa/katsdpsigproc/doc/user/autotune.rst

 stored in the autotuning SQL table.

-It is possible to request an inexact match in the autotuning lookup by setting an environment variable, `KATSDPSIGPROC_TUNE_MATCH`.
-If `KATSDPSIGPROC_TUNE_MATCH` is set to "nearest", the nearest match to the current GPU in the autotuning SQL table will be returned, by ignoring in turn the device driver, then platform, then device name.
+It is possible to request an inexact match in the autotuning lookup by setting an environment variable, :envvar:`KATSDPSIGPROC_TUNE_MATCH`.
+If :envvar:`KATSDPSIGPROC_TUNE_MATCH` is set to "nearest", the nearest match to the current GPU in the autotuning SQL table will be returned, by ignoring in turn the device driver, then platform, then device name.
 If no match is found, autotuning will proceed.
 If `KATSDPSIGPROC_TUNE_MATCH` is set to "exact" (or